What is herpes?

 Your doctor will do a physical exam and look at the sores.
 He or she can do a culture of the fluid from a sore and test it for herpes.
 Blood tests or other tests on the fluid from a blister can also be done.

 Can herpes be prevented or avoided?

 The best way to prevent getting herpes is to not have sex with anyone who has the virus.
 It can be spread even when the person who has it isn’t showing any symptoms.
 If your partner has herpes, there is no way of knowing for sure that you won’t get it.

 You should use condoms every time you have sex.
 They can help reduce the risk of spreading herpes.
-It is still possible to spread or get herpes if you are using a condom.
+But it’s still possible to spread or get herpes if you’re using a condom.

 If you think you have herpes, see your doctor as soon as possible.
-It is easier to diagnose when there are sores.
+It’s easier to diagnose when there are sores.
 You can start treatment sooner and perhaps have less pain with the infection.

-There is no cure for herpes.
+There’s no cure for herpes.
 But medicines can help.
+They may be provided as a pill, cream, or a shot.
 Medicines such as acyclovir and valacyclovir fight the herpes virus.
 They can speed up healing and lessen the pain of herpes for many people.
 They can be used to treat a primary outbreak or a recurrent one.

-If the medicines are being used to treat a repeat outbreak, they should be started as soon as you feel any tingling, burning, or itching.
+If the medicines are being used to treat a recurrence, they should be started as soon as you feel tingling, burning, or itching.
 They can also be taken every day to prevent recurrences.
-Acyclovir also comes in a cream to put on sores during the primary stage or during recurrences.

-It is important to avoid getting herpes during pregnancy.
-If your partner has herpes and you do not have it, be sure to use condoms during sexual intercourse at all times.
-Your partner could pass the infection to you even if he is not currently experiencing an outbreak.
+It’s important to avoid getting herpes during pregnancy.
+If your partner has herpes and you don’t have it, be sure to always use condoms during sexual intercourse.
+Your partner could pass the infection to you even if they are not currently experiencing an outbreak.
 If there are visible sores, avoid having sex completely until the sores have healed.